 Supplies for a DIY Raised Garden Bed

-Decide the size for your raised garden bed
+Step 1: Decide the size for your raised garden bed

 I knew I wanted my garden bed to be approximately 2 by 4 feet.
 My longest pallet boards are just over 4 feet so that became the length of the box.

 Make sure you pre-drill all your holes as you go along because pallet boards are thin and tend to split when drilling.